-Stix and Roses is handmade in New York City from sustainable materials like: cupro, lyocell, bamboo, linen, modal, organic cotton, etc.
+Stix and Roses is handmade in Chicago and New York City from sustainable materials like: cupro, lyocell, bamboo, linen, modal, organic cotton, etc.

 Learn more about the sustainable qualities of these fibers below:

 Lyocell is a type of rayon cellulose fiber made from wood pulp generated from managed Eucalyptus groves in Austria, Australia, America and China.
 Low toxicity solvents are used (and recycled to be used again) to convert wood pulp into fiber.